microsoft/XmlNotepad/docs/help/options.md

 ### Formatting
 You can also configure the formatting options used when you save an XML file, or turn off formatting altogether.
-Preserve Whitepsace also controls how the file is opened; when true, you will see all the whitespace nodes in the document, which are used also when the file is saved.
+Preserve Whitespace controls how the file is opened; when true, you will see all the whitespace nodes in the document, which are used also when the file is saved.
 You can also configure the TreeView indentation level in pixels.
+You can also format attributes so they each have a separate line.

 ### Language
 Specify which language annotations to pick from associated XSD schemas.